pwdd/pwdd.github.io/_posts/2016-08-08-s-for-solid.md

 tags: [design-principles]
 ---

 The popular wisdom says that "He who chases two rabbits will catch neither", or "Don't spread yourself too thin".
-Just like people, classes, modules and functions are also not good at multitasking.<!--more-->
+Just like people, classes, modules and functions are also not good at multitasking.<!--more--> It does not mean that they are unable to do multiple things; it is that they shouldn't.

 Considering this function: